seebi/dircolors-solarized/README.md

 for screenshots, details and color theme implementations for terminal emulators and other applications, such as Vim, Emacs, and Mutt.

+Quick note for MacOS users: Your OS does not use GNU ls, so you can not use this themes.
+However, [@logic](https://github.com/logic) provided something your can use in [this issue](https://github.com/seebi/dircolors-solarized/issues/10).

 <h2>(Selected) Table of Contents</h2>

 * [Repositories](#repositories)